Fenchel-Young Variational Learning: INTRODUCTION

-In \S\ref{sec:fy_variational} we propose the \textit{Fenchel-Young variational infrence} (FYVI) framework, which includes new generalized notions of FY free energy, FY evidence, FY evidence lower bound, and FY posterior.
-We derive an EM-style \citep{dempster1977maximum} algorithm for parameter estimation, and describe gradient backpropagation for amortized inference with deformed exponential family posteriors.
-Both of these estimation methods can be used to fit arbitrary generative models that may be specified as instances of FYVI.
+If we replace the KLD with an FY term in variational objectives, we obtain generalized deformed exponential family posteriors, which unlike exponential families may have variable support.
+We will focus on the particular case of Tsallis entropy FY objectives, which subsume the KLD.
+In particular, we consider sparse posteriors, but note that heavy-tailed posteriors are an important alternative case that also falls under the proposed framework.
+We derive a new EM-style \citep{dempster1977maximum} algorithm called FYEM for parameter estimation, and describe gradient backpropagation for amortized inference with deformed exponential family posteriors.
+Either of these estimation methods could be used to fit arbitrary generative models specifiable as instances of FYVI, and the proposed algorithms are natural generalizations of well-known KLD-based counterparts.

-In \S\ref{sec:experiments} we present experiments with the FYEM algorithm applied to \textit{Gaussian mixture model} (GMM) \citep{murphy2022probabilistic} estimation, and two FY {variational autoencoder} models (VAEs) \citep{Kingma2014, rezende2014stochastic}, one applied to images and the other to documents.
-The FYEM algorithm for GMMs recovers the classical EM as a special case and yields a new generalization with an adaptively sparse E-step.
-In the image FYVAE we obtain the best performance when we combine a sparse posterior with a sparse observation model.
-We also outperform the VAE baseline of a neural variational document model (NVDM) \citep{miao2016neural}, using a FY loss in place of a negative log-likelihood combined with a standard Gaussian latent variable, by tuning the sparsity of the observation model.
+We experiment with the FYEM algorithm applied to Gaussian mixture model (GMM) \citep{murphy2022probabilistic} estimation, and two FY variational autoencoders (VAEs) \citep{Kingma2014, rezende2014stochastic}, one applied to images and the other to documents.
+The FYEM algorithm for GMMs recovers both classical EM and hard EM as special cases and yields new generalizations, for instance, an adaptively sparse E-step.
+In the image FYVAE we obtain the best performance when we use a sparse posterior, as also observed in the concurrent work \citep{qin2024kernel}.
+We also study the effect of changing the posterior form on a neural variational document model (NVDM) \citep{miao2016neural}.
+All our experiments suggest that our generalized algorithms can outperform established counterparts.